 Antwerp being one of Belgium's largest cities, it is relatively easy to reach, especially from other major European cities such as Brussels, Amsterdam or Paris whether it is by train, by plane or by car:

-• The easiest way to reach this Flemish city is by train.
+- By train: It's the easiest way to reach the Flemish city.
 Antwerp central station, which is considered the cathedral of the railways because of its incredible architecture, offers connections to other major Belgian and European cities;

-• Coming by car to Antwerp is also relatively easy.
-Note, however, that Antwerp is a low-emission zone so if you don't want to pay a fine, make sure you register your car online before going.
+- By car: Ghent is also accessible by car, however, that Antwerp is a low-emission zone so if you don't want to pay a fine, make sure you register your car online before going.
 Another option is to leave your car in one of the nine P+R parking lots located on the outskirts of the city, from where it is possible to reach the city center by tram.
 It costs 1 EUR per day to leave your car in one of these P+R parking lots and 2 EUR to take the tram to the city center (tram tickets are valid for 1 hour);

 Thanks to Antwerp's location in Europe, the city is now one of the largest hubs in the Flemish region, making it an easy destination to travel to in Europe all year round!